Contact information

 Pip's research focuses on improving the management of knee and hip osteoarthritis in older adults.

-In April 2024 she completed a Versus Arthritis Foundation Fellowship, having developed an exercise intervention for the oldest adults (aged 80 years or older) with hip and knee osteoarthritis and common co-morbidities, and tested it in a randomised feasibility trial (the TEMPO trial).
-She is currently undertaking a Versus Arthritis Bridging Fellowship to complete a process evaluation of the TEMPO trial, and to develop recommendations to improve the diversity of participants taking part in exercise trials.
+In 2024 she completed a Versus Arthritis Foundation Fellowship, having developed an exercise intervention for the oldest adults (aged 80 years or older) with hip and knee osteoarthritis and common co-morbidities (TEMPO), and tested it in a randomised feasibility trial.
+Alongside her Arthritis UK Bridging Fellowship, Pip currently leads projects funded by NIHR, the CSP, and the Oxford BRC.
+She is also leading the James Lind Alliance Priority Setting Partnership for hip and knee replacement for osteoarthritis.

-Pip completed her PhD with Prof Kim Bennell at the Univeristy of Melbourne in 2017, exploring adherence to exercise among patients with knee osteoarthritis.
+Pip completed her PhD at the University of Melbourne in 2018, exploring adherence to exercise among patients with knee osteoarthritis.
 She joined NDORMS in 2018 as a postdoctoral researcher with Prof Sallie Lamb.

-Pip is a member of the Outcome Measures in Rheumatology (OMERACT) International Hip and Knee Osteoarthritis working group and a member of Osteoarthritis Research International (OARSI).
+Pip is a member of the Outcome Measures in Rheumatology (OMERACT) International Hip and Knee Osteoarthritis working group and Secretary of the Osteoarthritis Research International (OARSI) Rehabilitation Group.

 Journal article